Karenponomarev42450/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, readability, and reliability are often more critical than micro-optimizations.
 Strive for modular designs, embrace abstractions, and always keep learning."

 This quote emphasizes the importance of avoiding over-engineering and optimizing software prematurely without data-driven insights.
 It reminds programmers to write clean code initially and address performance bottlenecks based on actual needs and measured metrics, rather than speculative assumptions.

+# 2024-01-13
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+In software development, this quote emphasizes that trying to optimize code too early, without profiling or understanding where performance bottlenecks truly lie, can lead to unnecessary complexity, harder maintenance, and potentially worse overall performance.
+It reminds programmers to focus on writing clear, maintainable code first and optimize only when necessary and based on data-driven insights.